Industry certification, Measurable skills gain

 Instructional Program (CIP)

 The purpose of the Education Academy will be to prepare foreign trained teachers and new Mainers who are interested in working in an educational setting with the competencies needed to be successful.
 The Academy will combine coursework with a practicum experience in a local public school.
-Students will also work to improve their English language skills to meet the requirements to be employed as an Education Technician III and/or a substitute teacher in the Portland Public School district.
-The program will consist of 5 separate courses taught over two modules for a total of 13 weeks.
+Students will also work to improve their English language skills to meet the requirements to be employed as an Education Technician III, a substitute teacher in the Portland Public School district, or if qualified work toward Maine teacher certification.
+The program will consist of 5 separate courses taught over the course of a school year.

-Career guidance and advice will continue to be offered by NMRC as students are pursuing their teacher certification
+- Career guidance and advice will continue to be offered by the New Mainers Resource Center within Portland Adult Ed as students are pursuing their teacher certification

 Student Eligibility Requirements:

 - CASAS Score of 225

 - Have work authorization

 - Meet income eligibility requirements to receive scholarship (details in table below)

 Curriculum Competency Based